86 (novel series): Legion's Shepherds

 Kiriya is a descendant of the Nouzen family, and was Frederica's Imperial Knight.
 During the war, he killed a lot of people for the sake of Frederica and the Giad Empire.
 This turn of behaviour scared Frederica, so she faked her death to escape to the Giad Federacy.
+However, this sent Kiriya over the edge, and he willingly became the Shepherd commander "Pale Rider".